Chart Color Schemes

 Catherine Field features high concentrations of family households, with a lower-than-average median household size

-Family households account for 87.7% of all households, including 47.5% couples with children, 28.5% couples without children, and 10.5% single parent families.
-Non-family households constitute the remaining 12.3%, with lone person households at 10.1% and group households making up 2.4%.
+Family households constitute 87.7% of all households, including 47.5% couples with children, 28.5% couples without children, and 10.5% single parent families.
+Non-family households account for the remaining 12.3%, with lone person households at 10.1% and group households comprising 2.4% of the total.
 The median household size is 3.3 people, which is smaller than the Greater Sydney average of 3.4.

 Frequently Asked Questions - Households